Rich Chocolate Truffle Cake

 - 12 chocolate truffles plain, white or milk

 Preheat the oven to 190°C/Fan 170°C/Gas 5.
 Grease 20cm loose-based sandwich tins and line the bases with baking parchment.
-Put the cocoa powder into a bowl and stir in the just-boiled water to make a smooth, fairly thick liquid.
+Put the cocoa powder into a bowl and stir in enough just-boiled water to make a smooth, fairly thick liquid.
+Leave to cool.

 Put the butter, sugar, eggs, flour, baking powder and cocoa paste in a food processor and mix until thick and creamy.
 Do not allow to over blend or the cake will be heavy rather than light.
 If you don’t have a food processor, simply put all the ingredients in a bowl and beat hard with a wooden spoon until creamy and soft.

 Spoon the mixture evenly into the prepared tins and smooth the surface.
 Bake on the same shelf in the centre of the oven for 23–25 minutes or until well risen and just beginning to shrink back from the sides of the tin.

 Remove the tins from the oven and leave to cool for 5 minutes before running a knife around the edge of the cakes and turning out on to a wire rack.
 Peel off the baking parchment and leave to cool completely.